gajus/contents/README.md

 The code for all of the examples is in the [examples](./examples/) folder.

 [Raise an issue](https://github.com/gajus/contents/issues) if you are missing an example.
+<h2 id="table-of-contents-toc-generator-introduction-of-es6-in-4-0-0">Introduction of ES6 in 4.0.0</h2>

+[Similar Libraries](#rimilar-libraries) stats have been generated in 22-Nov-14 08:44:41 UTC.
+Since then Contents has evolved a lot.
+The source code is written in ES6 and depends on `babel-core` to run.
+In projects that already depend on Babel and use webpack to build packages, this is not going to be a problem.
+Other projects need to consider the relatively heavy weight of the generated package.

 <h2 id="table-of-contents-toc-generator-similar-libraries">Similar Libraries</h2>

 | Feature | [contents](https://github.com/gajus/contents) | [toc](https://github.com/jgallen23/toc) | [jquery.tocify.js](https://github.com/gfranko/jquery.tocify.js) |